 - Insert relevant links and images

 All I need to do then is to focus on getting the smaller tasks done.
-When I come up with the article title, I gain a little momentum and feel good what I have done.
+When I come up with the article title, I gain a little momentum and feel good about what I have done.

 After I have drafted the article with subheadings, it gives me an idea of how to write the article.
 I gained more momentum and I felt that I’m making progress, which led me to write the article.